 1. Make sure all critical applications are plugged in.
 This may be obvious, but it serves two key purposes.
 First, it eases the transition for your staff, who benefit from having one place to go for everything they need to do their work.
 Second, putting all of your critical applications “behind the wall” ensures that all your potentially sensitive data is covered.

 2. Configure groups.
-Most IT leaders are familiar with group- or role-based permissioning.
+Most IT leaders are familiar with group- or role-based permissions.
 Beyond 12 created user groups within Okta that were based on the type of applications that group members would need.
 For example, software development applications are available to the engineering team, and core business applications for communications and collaboration are available to all employees.
 Contractors and partners represent other potential groups.

 3. Set policies.
-Okta’s adaptive multi-factor authentication gives administrators flexibility to design security policies that are right for their organization.
+Okta’s adaptive multi-factor authentication gives administrators the flexibility to design security policies that are right for their organization.
 This includes allowing a variety of factors such as passwords, push notifications, mobile tokens, biometrics, and more.
 It also includes the ability to enable contextual access management that takes into account the user’s device, physical location, and network information for authentication.

 4. Teach your staff.
 Change is hard, no matter how simple or necessary.
 You can’t over-communicate during a transition like this.
 Be sure to use multiple modes to meet your colleagues where they are.
-For example, Beyond 12 held time to walk each team through the transition, set expectations, and field questions; there were detailed emails; plus internal office hours.
+For example, Beyond 12 held time to walk each team through the transition, set expectations, and field questions; there were detailed emails, plus internal office hours.
 Every organization is different, but everyone likes to be supported through change.

 5. Provide (and get) ongoing support.
 Make sure that your team knows where they can get their questions answered when they arise.
 It’s also important for technology leaders to invest in their own professional development.
 Check for available support or training options from your vendors and make sure all staff know how to access them.